How to turn old needlepoint craft into a note board

 I had these mini clothespins with Santa on them and had no use for those.
 So, I took of the Santa and painted the clothespins with Rust-Oleum Chalked.
 That was a lot of trouble… It would have been so much easier with matte white spray paint.
 I recommend that you use spray paint for such tiny pieces.
 Just spray them on one side, let dry and turn over to spray the other side.

-Or just go ahead and get your tiny clothes pins ready made from amazon
+Or even better, just go ahead and get your tiny clothes pins ready made from amazon

 To hang the twine I used thumb tacks on each end and dressmaker pins along the twine here and there.
 If you’d like, you could shorten the dressmaker pins to make it easier to put them in place.
 For that you should use wire cutters.
 When putting in the dressmaker pins , they should be in almost vertical position.
 This way they will stick to the craft underneath and not go straight through to the wall.